Adventure Aquarium: The North Building

 The rectangular expansion building added to the northern face of the old aquarium became known as the North Building.
 This structure accommodates three exhibits, a food service area, main entry atrium, gift shop, casual dining restaurant, and the CURRENTS banquet ballroom.

 The exhibits include "West African River Experience", featuring Nile hippopotamuses.
 The two females, named Button and Genny, were sent by The Walt Disney Company from their Animal Kingdom theme park in Lake Buena Vista, Florida, at relatively young ages: eight and five, respectively.
-In captivity, the animals may live to reach at least 55 years of age.
+In human care, the animals may live to reach at least 55 years of age.

 Also in the North Building are the Jules Verne Gallery, stocked with Japanese spider crabs, sea dragons, jellies, and a giant Pacific octopus, and the Shark Realm, featuring sand tiger, sandbar, and nurse sharks, all viewable from multiple floor-to-ceiling windows and a 40 ft shark tunnel, suspended directly through the center of the 550,000 USgal tank.
-Visitors are offered, by appointment, the opportunity to swim with the sharks in the tank itself: the Swim with the Sharks program allows guests to snorkel along the outer perimeter of the tank inside a concrete channel before ending the swim by feeding the animals by hand in the "ray tray".
+Visitors are offered, by appointment, the opportunity to swim with the sharks in the tank itself: the Shark and Ray Encounter program allows guests to snorkel along the outer perimeter of the tank inside a concrete channel before ending the swim by feeding the animals by hand in the "ray lagoon".

 Above the shark tank is the Shark Bridge, a V-shaped suspension bridge.
 At 81 feet long, this was the longest V-shaped suspension bridge in the world as of 2016.

 Wind turbines were installed on the roof of the North Building in the spring of 2007.

 On September 11, 2018, the aquarium adopted a newborn Cape porcupine.
 It was placed in Hippo Haven.
 The public was asked to name the animal via donation boxes.
 All proceeds went to the Turgwe Hippo Trust, located in Zimbabwe.

 Conservation efforts

 The Adventure Aquarium, in an effort to reduce oceanic pollution, uses recyclable cutlery and plant-based straws in accordance with Fins for the Future, a Delaware shore conservation effort.
-Since 2014, the aquarium has held an annual Hippo Awareness festivals that supports the Turgwe Hippo Trust.
+Previously to the COVID-19 pandemic, the aquarium held an annual Hippo Awareness festival that supported the Turgwe Hippo Trust.

 On President's Day weekend 2019, it held a sea turtle awareness weekend in which it informed the public about the dangers of plastic products for sea turtle population.
 Additionally, the aquarium works in tandem with the North Carolina Aquarium and the Pine Knoll Shores Sea Turtle Program to take in newly hatched turtles and rehabilitate them.
 Their African penguin exhibit has been part of the Association of Zoos and Aquariums' species protection program since its creation in 1998.
-Since then, it has bred 26 African penguins.
+Since then, it has bred 48 African penguins.